Rodman Philbrick: Career

 In December 2011, writing as Chris Jordan, Philbrick published Measure of Darkness, set in Boston.
 According to the author, Randall Shane enters the story in the first chapter, when he is accused of murdering a client.
 Zane and The Hurricane: A Story of Katrina, an adventure set in New Orleans, was published in February 2014.
 The Big Dark was released in print and audio versions in January 2016.
 A mystery for young readers, Who Killed Darius Drake? was published in 2017.
-Wildfire, a thrilling survival tale, was published in 2019.'We Own the Sky', a thrilling tale of an immigrant flying circus, set in Maine in 1924, was published in September 2022.
+Wildfire, a thrilling survival tale, was published in 2019.
+We Own the Sky, the story of an immigrant flying circus, set in Maine in 1924, was published in September 2022.

 Philbrick has also written using the pen names W. R. Philbrick, William R. Dantz, and Chris Jordan.

 Personal life

 Philbrick and Lynn Harnett were married from 1980 until her death, in 2012.
 Before Philbrick began writing full-time, he worked as a longshoreman and boat builder.